Apicat Docs

 Adding Client certificates#

-To send requests to an API that uses mutual TLS authentication, add your client certificate to Apidog.
+To send requests to an API that uses mutual TLS authentication, add your client certificate to Apicat.

 1